mythaxis/mythaxis.github.io/content/issue-26/Atmoboarders.md

 “Presenting our modified atmoboard,” the Master says.

-I think to myself, *if this thing**’**s an atmoboard then I**’**m the Duke of Alliman Kazoo*.
+I think to myself, *if this thing’s an atmoboard then I’m the Duke of Alliman Kazoo*.
 Sure, the plywood’s the size and shape of an atmoboard, but where are the grips?
 The shields for the face and footsies?

 But jets, it does have jets.
 Not Fleetwood jets, mind you.
 Not even jets built by our competitors.
 More like cheap steel tubing for a one-time shot.